aerogear/aerogear.org/_posts/2015-11-05-aerogear-unified-push-110-is-out.md

 releases: 1.1.0.Final
 ---

 The AeroGear team is happy to announce the version 1.1.0 of the UnifiedPush Server!
 Over the last year we have developed several new features on our 1.1.0 release series, with a two alpha and four beta releases.
-The highlight of the release The release focuses on a few new features
+The highlights of this release are:

 * Microsoft’s Windows Push Notification service (WNS)
 * Microsoft’s Push Notification service (MPNs)
 * Amazon Device Messaging (ADM) - _experimental_
 * Analytics and Push Metrics
-* an all new Admin UI
+* An all new Admin UI
-* JMS based architecutre
+* JMS based architecture
 * Device metadata import
 * Java-8 support
-* new REST API doc (miredot)
+* New REST API doc (miredot)

 As well as several fixes and improvements!